 What is Jardiance used for?

-Jardiance (empagliflozin) is a prescription drug used to help control glucose (blood sugar) in adult patients with type 2 diabetes.
-Jardiance is also approved by the FDA to lower the risk of cardiovascular (heart-related) death in adults with heart disease and type 2 diabetes.
+Jardiance (empagliflozin) is a prescription drug used to help control glucose (blood sugar) in adults and children 10 years of age and older with type 2 diabetes.
+Jardiance is also approved by the FDA to lower the risk of:

 SGLT-2 inhibitors have been shown to be effective at lowering hemoglobin A1c levels, improving weight loss and lowering blood pressure in type 2 diabetes.
-They carry a low risk of hypoglycemia (low blood sugar levels) when used alone (as monotherapy).
+They typically carry a low risk of hypoglycemia (low blood sugar levels) when used alone (used as monotherapy).

 SGLT-2 inhibitors come as single-ingredient products or combined with other diabetes medicines.
 Other single-ingredient FDA approved medications in the SGLT-2 inhibitor class include:

 - canagliflozin (Invokana)

 The mechanism of how SGLT-2 inhibitors work in type 2 diabetes may be responsible for how the yeast infection occurs.

 - SGLT-2 proteins are located in the renal tubules of the kidneys and are responsible for reabsorbing glucose back into the blood.